gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Tie Breaker: 32 bits (unsigned integer)
 : This is a 32-bit random number to be used to determine the client and server role for the key management method.
-The sending endpoint MUST generate a new random number for each new SCTP association attempt where this parameter is included in INIT or INIT ACK

 Reserved: 5 bits (unsigned integer)
 : The reserved bits MUST be set to 0 by the sender and MUST be ignored by the